 - Clarity – How clearly you can hear each individual note as it is being played.
 An instrument can have a full, well-rounded sound with lots of overtones (a resonant quality) or a focused, clean sound with few overtones.
 This is a spectrum and an instrument can lean one way or the other.

 - Evenness – How easily the sound transitions from one string to the next or, for more advanced players, in different positions.
 This quality is less important at this stage provided you enjoy how the instrument sounds when playing each of the four strings.
 As you advance it will become more important, as the more even the instrument is, the smoother the melody as you transition across strings and/or positions.

 The Instrument Trial Process – Have Fun and Follow a Plan!

-We know all this information can be a bit difficult to process at one time, so we have created a printable instrument trial checklist as an aid during your evaluation process <Click here to download your free Student – Intermediate Evaluation Checklist!>.
+We know all this information can be a bit difficult to process at one time, so we have created a printable Instrument Trial Checklist (student through intermediate version) as an aid during your evaluation process.

 With a great process in place and a guide whenever you need one, just relax and have a read through the following tips.

 - Open strings – Take the time to play all four open strings, paying attention to the tone, resonance, response, and any difficulty isolating and switching between strings.
 This will allow you to assess playability and tonal quality simultaneously.

 - Scales – Playing a simple “open, 1, 2, 3” pattern on each string is an excellent way to determine how easily the instrument plays as well as how it sounds and feels to you.
 This will allow you to determine playability and will give additional insight into the instrument’s tonal quality.